 What is considered a high or low short interest?

 Investors should not use this metric as a sole feature to determine a worthwhile investment.
 The question is what is a high or low short interest? and how can investors use this information to their benefit?

-Well obviously a low short interest is when there are no shares short.
+Well, obviously a low short interest is when there are no shares short.
 This is highly uncommon, across most markets.
-However, a short interest on the float of under 10% is often considered low.
+However, short interest on the float of under 10% is often considered low.
 It is usually a sign that the overall market sentiment in regards to that stock is highly positive.
 The lower the short interest, the more positive the overall market outlook towards that stock.

 Although there is some debate as to what level of short interest could be considered high, there are a few levels that may be considered high.
 It is really dependent not only on the stock itself, but also on the market, and its participants.
-Nevertheless, when 10% or more of the shares are short relative to the float, it is a sign that there is a high short interest.
+Nevertheless, when 10% or more of the shares are short relative to the float, it is a sign that there is high short interest.